orion-project/rezonator2/README.md

 It's written by a professional programmer with many years of experience having a classical scientific background.
 Initially, it was done as a working tool for internal usage.
 So we know what we want from the tool and implement it as it would be convenient to use.
 Sure, different people have different understandings of what “convenience” means and different needs for features.
 So [suggestions and bug reports](https://github.com/orion-project/rezonator2/issues) are welcomed, and especially bug reports 🫣😀

+## Download

 See project's [Home page](http://rezonator.orion-project.org) or GitHub [Releases](https://github.com/orion-project/rezonator2/releases) page for binary packages for Windows, Linux, and macOS.
 See [build instructions](./docs/build.md) for building from source code.

+**Windows:** If you encounter an error about missing DLL files (such as `MSVCP140.dll`), you may need to install the Microsoft Visual C++ Redistributable packages.
+Download the latest version from the official [Microsoft page](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist).

 ## Motivation